 Policy analysis and public governance issues in adult and lifelong learning with emphasis on state and federal programs.
 Discussions of how to evaluate, design, and implement policy focused on promoting adult and lifelong learning activities in a myriad of organizations.
 Overview of trends and current issues related to policy and public governance of adult and lifelong learning.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)